I'm about to tell you things that only one person out of tens of thousands knows about.

 Have you read enough of Valerian's writings to know whether he is being literal?
 Or is he being symbolic?
 I prefer the later: that it is aspects of DNA and culture that have the potential to become infinite.

 "The map is not the territory" -- remarked scientist and philosopher Alfred Korzybski.

 We can look at reality as the territory, and the Bible as a map.

 As an analogy, consider someone who brings a map for a visit to the Grand Canyon.
 During the day, the visitor studies the map while locked in his motel room.
 At night, the visitor leaves his motel and stumbles around the Grand Canyon trying to recall the map.
 Early the next day, he leaves for home nursing an injury from a minor fall.
-Upon returning home, he re-examines his map for enlightenment in finding answers.
+Upon returning home, he re-examines his map.
+He wants to become enlightened and find answers.
 He finds this description on the map: "Bright Angel Point: This trail is steep in places, with drop-offs."

 3/15/2015: Science vs. Metaphors: